 What should you do if you find mould?

 If you find mould, it’s important to clean it up and fix the moisture problem that caused it.
-Small areas (less than half a wall) can often be cleaned yourself.
+Small areas (3 or less patches of mould with a total area of less than 1 square meter) can often be cleaned yourself.
 For bigger areas, call a professional.

 -